datafruits/streampusher-api/config/blog/_posts/2017-05-22-add-streampusher-station-to-tunein.md

 author: tony_miller
 ---

-Tunein is a popular app for listening to radio stations.
+Tunein is a popular app for listening to radio stations, especially with their mobile apps for people on the go.
 Adding your station on Tunein's directory can help you get more listeners.
 Here is how to get your Streampusher station listed on Tunein.

 ## Add your station